vishwast03/Programming-Problems/README.md

-# Programming-Problems-Sloved
+# Programming-Problems
-This is the personal repository to put the solutions of the programming problems which I have solved.
+This repository contains all the solutions of the programming problems which I have solved so far.